aarongustafson/aaron-gustafson.com/src/links/2015-05-20-media-websites-vs-facebook.md

  url: https://adactio.com/journal/8956
 ---

-This post from [Baldur Bjarnason](https://twitter.com/fakebaldur) hits the nail on the head when it comes to the web vs. native.
+This post from [Baldur Bjarnason](https://twitter.com/fakebaldur) hits the nail on the head when it comes to the web vs. platform-specific development.
 If you work on the web (as I suspect you do since you’re reading this blog), convert "you" and "your" to "we" and "our":

 > The web doesn’t suck.
 Your websites suck.